annah-vu/annah-vu/README.md

 Hello, my name is Anna!

 :computer: I am a Data Science alumni from CodeUp!
+(Florence Cohort)

 :mortar_board: I have an MBA - Finance